JJ/hoborg/text/text.md

 distracted when needed.
 Which might be any time now.

 I took everything to a city car mechanic and gave him the sack and the money.
-And a ducat to watch the show so that he could see the mech in action and have an idea of how to rig what I gave him together.
+And a dozen of ducat to watch the show so that he could see the mech in action and have an idea of how to rig what I gave him together to make it look like that.
+And to have him keep his mouth shut, no question asked, no sideways looks when I was bullshitting him about what I wanted the stuff for.

 I didn't have much confidence in the guy, but actually it didn't take him long to have something that if seen in the dark,